 How did the book club get started?

 I have always wanted to be a reader and discuss with others what I am learning.
-I acknowledged in order to accomplish that goal, I needed to lesson my television binge-watching and set aside time for reading.
+I acknowledged in order to accomplish that goal, I needed to lessen my television binge-watching and set aside time for reading.
 I had just finished “The Four Tendencies” by Gretchen Rubin and after I took her personality quiz I determined that, as the Obliger personality type, I am much more likely to follow through on achieving a goal if I have an accountability partner.
 She gave the example, “if you want to read more, then start a book club.”

 So, I launched my book club to the world in May 2017 on Bookmovement (a platform like GoodReads) hoping a few others, friends or strangers, might want to join me in my journey.
 Fast-forward four years and we have close to 300 members nationwide joining us each month for discussion.
 I am pleased that many best-selling authors have joined us, too, over the years to discuss their books and answer questions.